StativKaktus131/CTetris/README.md

 # CTetris
 A Tetris clone in C using SDL3 for graphics
+(To compile, link to your SDL headers or add the SDL3 folder with all the headers to the 'include' directory)

 # tetris.c / tetris.h
 This is the main File where all the game logic is handled.